openstack/heat/contrib/docker/README.md

 ### 2. Restart heat

-Only the process "heat-engine" needs to be restarted to load the newly installed plugin.
+Only the process "heat-engine" needs to be restarted to load the new installed plugin.